codecookride/Sprint-Challenge-Applied-Javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?

-2. What is an event?
+What is an event?

+something modifying your html/css

-3. What is an event listener?
+What is an event listener?

+something trigering your event through click, mouseenter, ect.

-4. Why would we convert a NodeList into an Array?
+Why would we convert a NodeList into an Array?

+so you could use .map or .filter or something like that

-5. What is a component?
+What is a component?

+a component is a framework created in javascpript used to add content to html in the form of "cards"

 ### Git Set up